 The Well-Trained Mind: A Guide to Classical Education at Home by Susan Wise Bauer

 The Well-Trained Mind is more than a curriculum—it’s a way to take Classical Education and turn it into a rigorous, comprehensive education at home.
 What we love about this approach and this book is how the author distinguishes the way a child learns reading, writing, and language arts in the early years.
-The idea of copywork which often appears in our units comes from this method of homeschooling.
+The ideas of copywork, dictation and narration (which often appears in our units) comes from this method of homeschooling.
 Her history curriculum has also been a staple in many homeschooling homes.
 For more on this method of homeschooling, click here to read the experience of one of our contributors with The Well-Trained Mind.

 The Montessori Method by Maria Montessori

-Maria Montessori revelutionist early education by putting the child in the center—letting them determine the pace and allowing them to make connections and discoveries naturally and with minimal interference.
+Maria Montessori revolutionized early education by putting the child in the center—letting them determine the pace and allowing them to make connections and discoveries naturally and with minimal interference.
 This book helps to break down the original methods and intentions of this popular philosophy.
 Want a taste of Montessori before diving in to the book?
-Click here for five principle of Montessori from our contributor.
+Click here for five principles of Montessori from our contributor.

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***